 After successfully passing the eligibility check, the applicant can complete the full application form, prepare the supporting documents and submit them via the EUCF website user zone.
 Once the call for applications is closed, the applications are evaluated by a dedicated team.
 The best scored applications are selected and will conclude the Grant Agreements to receive EUCF support.
-Unsuccessful applications can seek support from the EUCF Helpdesk and can participate again in the next call for applications.
+Unsuccessful applications receive feedback on the evaluation and can seek support from the EUCF Helpdesk and can participate again in the next call for applications.